Georgy Oppokov: Post-revolutionary Career

 After the February Revolution, in 1917, Oppokov returned to Moscow, and under the name 'Lomov' was elected a candidate member of the Central Committee of the Bolsheviks at the Sixth Party Congress in August 1917.
 As one of its youngest members, he was a keen backer of Vladimir Lenin's call for a second revolution.
 On October 3, speaking on behalf of the Moscow Regional Party Committee, while Lenin was in hiding, he delivered a sharp rebuke to fellow members of the Central Committee for wavering on this issue.
 After the Bolshevik Revolution in November 1917, he was appointed People's Commissar for Justice, but surrendered this post when the Bolsheviks entered into a brief coalition with the Left Socialist Revolutionaries.
 He was also a Bolshevik candidate in the 1917 Russian Constituent Assembly election, being fielded in the Arkhangelsk constituency.
 In December he was appointed a member of the Supreme Economic Council (Vesenkha).

 From January 1918, Lomov was a supporter of the Left Communists, led by Nikolai Bukharin, who opposed the Brest-Litovsk Treaty, proposing instead to fight a 'revolutionary war' against Germany.
 On 23 February, along with Bukharin and others, he resigned from all his posts to campaign against the treaty, but his resignation was not accepted, and in March, he was re-elected a candidate member of the Central Committee.
-In March 1918 he was ousted from his leading position win Vesenkha, but was later placed in charge of its timber administration, and was responsible for timber supplies throughout the Russian Civil War.
-In 1921-23, he was based in Siberia, as a member of the economic council.
+In March 1918 he was ousted from his leading position in Vesenkha, but was later placed in charge of its timber administration, and was responsible for timber supplies throughout the Russian Civil War.
+In 1921–23, he was based in Siberia, as a member of the economic council.
 In 1923, he was appointed head of the Oil Syndicate.

 Abandoning his former allegiance to the left, he supported Joseph Stalin against Leon Trotsky in the rift that followed Lenin's death, and having been dropped from the Central Committee, he was returned as a full member in December 1927.
-In 1931-34, he was deputy head of Gosplan.
+In 1931–34, he was deputy head of Gosplan.
 In February 1934, he was appointed a member of the bureau of the Central Control Commission.

 Arrest and Death

-In June 1937, one of Lomov's colleagues in Gosplan wrote to Stalin denouncing him as someone who had been friendly with Bukharin.
+In June 1937, one of Lomov's colleagues in Gosplan wrote to Stalin denouncing Lomov as someone who had been friendly with Bukharin.
 Stalin forwarded the note to Vyacheslav Molotov asking "What to do?".
 Molotov responded: "I'm for arresting this bastard Lomov immediately."
 He was arrested on 25 June, and shot on 2 September 1937.